 4 Key Mobile App Trends for Small Businesses

-- Outsourcing is the most popular way small businesses choose to build an app: 53% of small business outsource app development, compared to 41% that use a freelancer, 37% that have an in-house development team, and 23% that use DIY software.
+- Outsourcing is the most popular way small businesses choose to build an app: 79% of small businesses outsource to either an app development team or a freelancer.
+46% of businesses have an in-house development team and 43% use DIY software.

 - Most small businesses have apps for both iOS and Android devices (37%), while 35% have only an Android app and 25% have only an iOS app.

 Are you planning to build a mobile app for your business?
 Check out Top Design Firm’s list of highly-rated app developers.

 Based on your budget, timeline, and specifications we can help you build a shortlist of companies that perfectly matches your project needs.
 Schedule a free consultation with an analyst.

 Mobile Apps Are Gaining Popularity Among Small Businesses